anywhichway/node-fetch-event/README.md

 // requireFromUrl is provided by node-fetch-event if(typeof(requireFromUrl)!=="undefined") {

-	MYKV = 	// you will have to provde a substitute for the Cloudflare KV handler (we will have one soon!)
+	MYKV = 	new KVStore("mykv"); // KVStore is a Cloudflare compatible local key-value store
-			// but, if you are self hosting you could use any type of data store

 	// if your target environment supports node modules, you can require them
 	// the node-fetch-event server supports all NodeJS modules process = require("process");

-	// you can also get remote modules,
-	// in which case you will need to use the node-fetch-event server for hosting reverse = requireFromUrl("http://localhost:8082/reverse.js");
+	// you can also use remote modules, reverse = requireFromUrl("http://localhost:8082/reverse.js");
 }